Grief counselors in short supply with gun violence rising

 Biden has encouraged states to use COVID-19 relief money to hire police or additional counselors.
 Philadelphia is one of 15 cities nationwide joining a federal effort to expand and enhance community violence interruption programs.
 Williams' group and others that provide counseling to victims are applying for grants to hire more counselors.

-“Anecdotally, I don't know anyone who has openings ... and there are a lot of mental health professionals who are working extra hours and just burning out," Lindy said.
+“Anecdotally, I don't know anyone who has openings ... and there are a lot of mental health professionals who are working extra hours and just burning out," Linde said.

 For the counselors at places such as Philadelphia's AVP, who only treat people experiencing trauma and loss from violence, the rise in violent crime is the reason they are stretched thin.

-Note: This story was first published July 11, 2021.
-It was updated July 12, 2021, to correct the last name of the chief knowledge and learning officer at the American Counseling Association.
-She is Lynn Linde, not Lynn Lindy.